tantic/redmine_asap_theme/doc/progress.md

 ## Add turbo

-Include turbo 8 which help performances
+Include turbo 8 which has a uge effect on performances.
+Drawbacks are that adjustments have to be done on specifig js.